anshulljadon/Data-Business-Analysis-Portfolio/README.md

 # Contents

 Certificate
+Certificate/Certificate By Microsoft and LinkedIn Career Essentials in Business Analysis.pdf
 1. Certificate By Microsoft and LinkedIn Career Essentials in Business Analysis.pdf

 # 📊 Data & Business Analysis Portfolio